markokole/terraform-aws/README.md

 Rename the aws/credentials.template to /aws/credentials and add key and secret.
 Change the region accordingly.

-The container has volume */local-git* which can be used to map local folder to that folder in the contianer.
+The container has volume */local-git* which can be used to map local folder to that folder in the container.

 ```bash